HomeArticlesComparisonSimple vs Compound Interest

 Where used Short-term loans, some vehicle loans, education loan moratorium FDs, savings accounts, SIPs, home loans, credit cards

-Effect on borrower Predictable, lower total cost on longer terms Starts slow, accelerates — can be very expensive if unpaid
+Effect on borrower Predictable, lower total cost on longer terms Starts slow, then accelerates; can get very expensive if unpaid

 Example: personal loan.
 On ₹50,000 borrowed at 12% per annum for 3 years: